Harshank-Patel/PatelHarshank/README.md

 - 🙂 This is my public github account
 - 👋 Hi, I’m @PatelHarshank
-- 👀 I’m interested in AI/ML
 - 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on N/A
-- 📫 How to reach me: EMAIL
+- 📫 How to reach me: harshank.patel@tamu.edu